anonymoussee/Logger/README.md

 All baselines we used are reimplemented in the folder `./Baselines.`

 ## Static Analysis Part
+We have packaged all the static analysis related Java code with all required dependencies into JARs for reproduction, you can refer these Jars in folder `./Build`.

 ### Code Slicing
 Instruction for running the callgraph generators